easy-updates-manager/easy-updates-manager/readme.txt

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 == Changelog ==

+= 6.4.4 =
+Released 2017-11-07

+* Removed wizard.
+It was annoying too many people.
+A better admin UI may help with this.
+* Bug fix: tracking could not be disabled if you enabled it, and Reset All Options.
+Tracking be disabled under the Advanced Tab.
+* Enhancement: Logs now show a From (version) and a To (version) to satisfy a user feature request and will hopefully make logs that more useful.

 = 6.4.0 =
 Released 2017-08-01